millerms/CranburyChiropractic/_pages/services/shockwave-therapy-eswt.md

 {: .reveal .reveal--fade }

 ### How it works
 The acoustic pulses create a small, controlled mechanical stimulus that can **increase local blood flow**, **modulate pain signaling**, and **trigger a “repair” response** in the tissue.
-Sessions are brief and intensity is adjusted to your comfort.
+Sessions are brief, and we match intensity to your comfort.
 {: .reveal .reveal--fade }

 ### Why we use it